Overview

 - Treat everyone with an efficient, pleasant, and service-oriented attitude

-- Immediately bring to the supervisor's attention any problems or concerns pertaining to the job (e.g., conflicts with academic work requirements or exams)
+- Immediately bring to the manager's attention any problems or concerns pertaining to the job (e.g., conflicts with academic work requirements or exams)

 - Perform the duties and job responsibilities as assigned to the best of their ability and in a timely manner